Song Registration

 All documents are private and only accessible to organizations with Song Admin or Song Viewer roles.

-Step 6: Collect Approvals
+Step 6: Request Approval

 Organization Approvals: